Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

-Due to their importance for supersymmetric string theory, the class of spaces originally considered in mirror symmetry were Calabi--Yau manifolds, the $n$-dimensional K\"{a}hler manifolds $X$ for which the canonical bundle $\Omega^n_X$ is trivial.
-Generally speaking, the mirror to a compact Calabi--Yau manifold $X$ is another compact Calabi--Yau manifold $X^\vee$ of the same dimension.
-As a mathematical phenomenon, however, mirror symmetry has also been considered for other classes of manifolds.
-These include manifolds of general type ($\Omega^n_X$ ample), for which a proposal has recently been made by Kapustin--Katzarkov--Orlov--Yotov \cite{hms-general-type}, and manifolds with an effective anticanonical divisor, which have a better developed theory and will concern us presently.
+The class of spaces originally considered in mirror symmetry were Calabi--Yau manifolds.
+Roughly speaking, the mirror to a compact Calabi--Yau manifold $X$ is another compact Calabi--Yau manifold $X^\vee$ of the same dimension.
+For example, it is in this context that we have the equivalence, discovered by Candelas--de la Ossa--Green--Parkes \cite{candelas-etal} and proven mathematically by Givental \cite{givental-equivariant-GW} and Lian--Liu--Yau \cite{lly}, between the Gromov--Witten theory of the quintic threefold $V_5 \subset \PP^4$ and the theory of period integrals on a family of Calabi--Yau threefolds known as ``mirror quintics.''
+However, mirror symmetry can be considered for other classes of manifolds such as manifolds of general type ($\Omega^n_X$ ample), for which a proposal has recently been made by Kapustin--Katzarkov--Orlov--Yotov \cite{hms-general-type}, and (our present concern) manifolds with an effective anticanonical divisor.
 In both of these latter cases the mirror is not a manifold of the same class.

-Let $X$ be an $n$--dimensional K\"{a}hler manifold with an effective anticanonical divisor.
-Let us actually choose a meromorphic $(n,0)$--form $\Omega$ that has only poles, and let the anticanonical divisor $D$ be the polar locus of $\Omega$.
+Let $X$ be an $n$--dimensional K\"{a}hler manifold with an effective anticanonical divisor $D$.
 We regard $D$ as part of the data, and write $(X,D)$ for the pair.
-According to Hori--Vafa \cite{hori-vafa} and Givental, the mirror to $(X,D)$ is a \emph{Landau--Ginzburg model} $(X^\vee, W)$, consisting of a K\"{a}hler manifold $X^\vee$, together with a holomorphic function $W: X^\vee \to \C$, called the \emph{superpotential}.
+We also choose a meromorphic $(n,0)$--form $\Omega$ with no zeros and polar locus equal to $D$.
+According to Hori--Vafa \cite{hori-vafa} and Givental, the mirror to $(X,D)$ is a \emph{Landau--Ginzburg model} $(X^\vee, W)$, consisting of a K\"{a}hler manifold $X^\vee$, together with a holomorphic function $W: X^\vee \to \C$, called the superpotential.

-A large class of examples was derived by Hori--Vafa \cite[\S 5.3]{hori-vafa} based on physical considerations.
-Let $X$ be an $n$--dimensional toric Fano manifold, and let $D$ be the complement of the open torus orbit (so that $D$ is actually an ample divisor).
+The mirrors of toric Fano manifolds were derived by Hori--Vafa \cite[\S 5.3]{hori-vafa} based on physical considerations.
+Let $X$ be an $n$--dimensional toric Fano manifold, and let $D$ be the complement of the open torus orbit.
+The mirror is then $X^\vee = (\C^*)^n$ with a superpotential $W$ given by a sum of monomials corresponding to the one-dimensional cones in the fan for $X$.
 Choose a polarization $\cO_X(1)$ with corresponding moment polytope $P$, a lattice polytope in $\R^n$.
 For each facet $F$ of $P$, let $\nu(F)$ to be the primitive integer inward-pointing normal vector, and let $\alpha(F)$ be such that $\langle \nu(F),x\rangle + \alpha(F) = 0$ is the equation for the hyperplane containing $F$.
 Then mirror Landau-Ginzburg model is given by